COCOFLOSS DENTIST REVIEW

-In my opinion, Cocofloss is worth the increased expense because it has better cleaning ability and it removes dental plaque more effectively than regular floss.
+In my opinion, Cocofloss is worth the increased expense because it has better cleaning ability and removes dental plaque more effectively than regular floss.
+You can go to the drug store and get a little pack of floss for a few dollars but that is not going to give the same performance as Cocofloss.
 This will lower your risk for dental problems in the future.
 There’s no question that I would recommend Cocofloss to suitable patients.

 1 / Many people find it hard to keep to a regular flossing routine.

 2 / Cocofloss is a product designed to be comfortable, effective, and fun.

 3 / The 500-plus fibers used to make a single Cocofloss strand increase surface area and cleaning ability.

 4 / The coconut oil coating gives a soothing and gentle flossing experience.

 5 / Cocofloss is quite thick and may not be suitable for people with crooked or crowded teeth that have very tight contacts.

 6 / Failing to clean in between your teeth can lead to gum disease.

 7 / Although Cocofloss is expensive, it is a quality product worth considering.